 For a front loader or HE washer, put your vinegar directly in the drum before you start the wash.
 If you are using vinegar along with your regular washing powder, add it to the fabric softener compartment so that it gets added automatically to the rinse cycle.

-How often should you wash your towels with vinegar?
+How often to you wash your towels with vinegar

 You can add a cup of vinegar to the fabric softener compartment every time you run a wash.
 Vinegar is naturally antibacterial and also softens fibers, so there is no need for fabric softener.